lganel/SVScore/README.md

 For SPAN/LTRUNC/RTRUNC, these operations are applied to the scores of the bases in the interval.
 For LEFT/RIGHT intervals, the operations are applied to scores assigned to each possible breakpoint, which is calculated by taking the average of the 2 flanking bases (one on either side of the possible breakpoint)

 ## Dependencies
-* A Linux-like system with a Bash-like shell, with sh, cd, sort, cat, rm, rmdir, diff, echo, chmod, grep, and awk
+* A Linux-like system with a Bash-like shell, with sh, cd, sort, cat, zcat, rm, rmdir, diff, echo, chmod, grep, and awk
 * Perl v5.10.1 or later
 * [vcfanno](https://www.github.com/brentp/vcfanno) v0.0.10
 * [svtools v0.2.0](https://github.com/hall-lab/svtools/releases/tag/v0.2.0)
 * whole_genome_SNVs.tsv.gz (and .tbi) - file of all possible hg19/GRCh37 SNVs and associated C scores from v1.3 of [CADD](http://cadd.gs.washington.edu/download)
 * [tabix/bgzip](https://github.com/samtools/htslib)
 * (optional) An custom hg19/GRCh37-based gene/exon track.
 If one is not supplied, SVScore will download refGene annotations in `generateannotations.pl`.
 For more information, see [First Time Setup](#first-time-setup)

 The following must be in your path to use SVScore: svtools, vcfanno, tabix

 ## Notes